SinzoL/My-music-web/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
-The project cannot be used for commercial purposes.
+This project is based on the original work by Yin-Hongwei and is licensed under the
+Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.

-Copyright (c) 2018 Yin-Hongwei
+Original Copyright (c) 2018 Yin-Hongwei
+Modifications and additional development by SinzoL (c) 2025

+This project cannot be used for commercial purposes.
+For more details, see: https://creativecommons.org/licenses/by-nc/4.0/